Norma Levy Shapiro

 Norma Sondra Levy Shapiro (July 27, 1928 – July 22, 2016) was a United States district judge of the United States District Court for the Eastern District of Pennsylvania.

 Education and career

-Born Norma Sondra Levy in Philadelphia, Pennsylvania, Shapiro received a Bachelor of Arts degree from the University of Michigan in 1948 and a Juris Doctor from the University of Pennsylvania Law School in 1951, graduating Order of the Coif.
+Born Norma Sondra Levy in Philadelphia, Pennsylvania, Shapiro was Jewish.
+She received a Bachelor of Arts degree from the University of Michigan in 1948 and a Juris Doctor from the University of Pennsylvania Law School in 1951, graduating Order of the Coif.
 She was a law clerk for Judge Horace Stern of the Supreme Court of Pennsylvania from 1951 to 1952.
 She was a Gowen fellow in criminal law at the University of Pennsylvania from 1954 to 1955.
 She was in private practice in Philadelphia from 1956 to 1978, during which time she became the first female partner at Dechert.
 She was an Instructor/lecturer at the University of Pennsylvania Law School from 1951 to 1952, from 1955 to 1956, and in 1971.